keptn/spec/sre.md

 ## Remediation Action
 The *Remediation Action* configuration defines remediation actions to execute in response to a problem.
 This action is interpreted by Keptn to trigger the proper remediation.

+To specify the problem, either the problem name or a generic selector for any kind of problem can be used:
+- Problem name, declared as **string**
+- Generic selector, declared as: **\"*\"** for the problem name

 ### Specification
 ```json
 "Remediations": {